rohanshar/endurocoBlog/_posts/Should-I-stack-carbs.md

 ---
 title: "Should I stack carbs?"
+excerpt: >
-excerpt: "Should I stack carbs?
+  Should I stack carbs?
               You will undoubtedly have heard of carbohydrate stacking, aka carboloading.
 What exactly is it and when does it make sense to do it?
-In this article, we’ll go over th"
+In this article, we’ll go over th
 coverImage: "/assets/blog/dynamic-routing/cover.jpg"
-date: "2024-02-05T16:06:01.296Z"
+date: "2024-01-14T14:03:21.256Z"
 author:
-  name: "JJ Kasper"
+  name: "Rohan Sharma"
   picture: "/assets/blog/authors/jj.jpeg"
 ogImage:
   url: "/assets/blog/dynamic-routing/cover.jpg"